 Escape Room: Leave Early

 Rachael Vorwerk is a science communicator and has been published in Cosmos, Decision Point and CSIRO’s Double Helix magazine.
-In 2017 Rachael conducted research into the success of ABC’s War on Waste television series, and has more recently broadened into social change communication as a consultant.
+In 2017 Rachael conducted research into the success of ABC’s War on Waste television series, and has more recently broadened into social communication as a consultant.

 Dan is passionate about empowering teams and individuals to solve tough problems.
 He utilises human-centred design and design thinking processes in conjunction with storytelling and technology to make impactful outcomes for his users.

 A simple conversation can be the first step in building your community’s resilience.
-FireThrive would love to be part of that conversation to co-develop tools that help community adapt to worsening bushfire conditions.
+FireThrive would love to be part of that conversation to co-develop tools that help your community adapt to worsening bushfire conditions.